skaji/plenv-reset/README.md

 ## What is this?

-If you maintain CPAN modules, then you may want to fresh Perl installations.
+If you maintain CPAN modules, then you may want fresh Perl installations.

-I think it is a good idea to keep tarballs for each fresh Perl installations.
+I think it is a good idea to keep tarballs for each Perl installations.

-And when you want a fresh Perl installation, just extract tarballs.
+And when you want a fresh Perl installation, just extract the tarballs.

 ## Synopsis